-- The FCA is only a supplemental system for the driver's convenience.
-The driver should hold the responsibility to control the vehicle operation.
+- FCA is only a supplemental system for the driver's convenience.
+It is the driver's responsibility to control the vehicle operation.
 Do not solely depend on the FCA system.
-Rather, maintain a safe braking distance, and, if necessary, depress the brake pedal to reduce the driving speed. - In certain instances and under certain driving conditions, the FCA system may activate prematurely.
-This initial warning message appears on the LCD display with a warning chime. - Also, in certain instances the front radar sensor or camera recognition system may not detect the vehicle, pedestrian or cyclist ahead.
-The FCA system may not activate and the warning message will not be displayed.

-- If there is a malfunction with the FCA system, the Forward Collision avoidance assist system is not applied even though the braking system is operating normally. - If the vehicle in front stops suddenly, you may have less control of the brake system.
+Rather, maintain a safe braking distance, and, if necessary, depress the brake pedal to reduce the driving speed or to stop the vehicle. - In certain instances and under certain driving conditions, the FCA system may activate prematurely.
+This initial warning message appears on the LCD display with a warning chime. - Also due to sensing limitations, in certain situations, the front radar sensor or camera recognition system may not detect the vehicle, pedestrian ahead.
+The FCA system may not activate and the warning message may not be displayed. - If there is a malfunction with the FCA system, the Forward Collision avoidance assist system is not applied even though the braking system is operating normally. - If the vehicle in front stops suddenly, you may have less control of the brake system.
 Therefore, always keep a safe distance between your vehicle and the vehicle in front of you. - The FCA system may activate during braking and the vehicle may stop suddenly shifting loose objects toward the passengers.
-Always keep loose objects secured. - The FCA system may not activate if the driver applies the brake pedal to avoid a collision - The brake control may be insufficient, possibly causing a collision, if a vehicle in front abruptly stops.
-Always pay extreme caution.
+Always keep loose objects secured.